-Make your own glass cleaner from ingredients you probably already have in your cupboard.
-You don't have to spend big bucks on a cleaner that may have chemicals you don't like, and frankly, that doesn't work any better at getting your windows clean.
+You can make your own glass cleaner from vinegar plus other ingredients you probably already have in your cupboard.
+You don't have to spend big bucks on a cleaner that may have chemicals you don't like and, frankly, that doesn't work any better at getting your windows clean.

 Vinegar Glass Cleaner